Winter 2018 Applications - Closed

-Applications are now open for the Winter 2018 intake of the Certificate in Foundations for Graduate Legal Studies.
+Applications are now closed for the Winter 2018 intake of the Certificate in Foundations for Graduate Legal Studies.

 This program is designed to provide you with the foundation you need for successful graduate legal study.
 Students in this program

 - study the foundations of Canadian public and private law in an interactive class setting

 - learn and practise common law legal, analytical and writing skills by building from simple to more complex problems and documents, with opportunity for small group and individual feedback and tutoring

 - lay the foundation for successful performance in LLM courses and in your future legal career